 My writing has appeared on the front page of The Sydney Morning Herald and as a two-page spread in Spectrum, in literary journals such as Australian Book Review, TEXT and Perilous Adventures and in national magazines such as Australian Ageing Agenda and Outback.
 In 2010, I was shortlisted for The Calibre Prize, Australia’s premier essay competition.
-At my local newspaper, the Armidale Express, I worked as senior journalist, sub-editor and editor.
-I have taught creative writing, academic writing and public speaking, and am on the University of New England’s list of recommended external editors.
+From 2017 to 2021, I was the sole journalist and defacto editor of the Bellingen Shire Courier-Sun.
+At the Armidale Express from 2009 to 2012, I went from first year journalist to acting editor.
+I have taught creative writing, academic writing and public speaking, and have years of experience as an academic editor.
 I have written two research theses, both available as books (A Hospital Bed at Home: Family stories of caregiving from diagnosis to death and Brochureware and Beyond: Case studies of consultant-developed small business web sites); I have published scholarly articles and conference papers, and have worked as a research assistant on long-running ALTC and ARC projects.

 Bachelor of Arts, Sydney University, 1985